About the Program

 - Verify That You Meet Minimum Eligibility Criteria

-- Applicants were required to certify that they had "buy recycled" by-laws, ordinances or policies in place; indicate whether their purchasing function was centralized or decentralized; and certify that everyone with purchasing authority was aware of the "buy recycled" requirement and reminded of it annually; and attach a copy of this communication.
+- Applicants must certify that they have "buy recycled" by-laws, ordinances or policies in place; indicate whether their purchasing function is centralized or decentralized; and certify that everyone with purchasing authority is aware of the "buy recycled" requirement and reminded of it annually; and attach a copy of this communication.

-- Municipal applicants must certify that they had active recycling programs that provided recycling containers for paper, cans and bottles in all offices and meeting spaces in all municipal buildings.
-All other applicants were required to certify that they had active programs providing for office recycling of paper, cans and bottles.
+- Municipal applicants must certify that they have active recycling programs that provide recycling containers for paper, cans and bottles in all offices and meeting spaces in all municipal buildings.
+All other applicants are required to certify that they have active programs providing for office recycling of paper, cans and bottles.

 - Complete & Submit a Grant Application

 - A Re-TRAC Connect™ account has been established for each municipality.
 If you have forgotten your account login, contact Emily Martin.

 - Regional authority and non-profit applicants without established accounts first need to "Register" with Re-TRAC Connect™ and then "Join" the MassDEP program no later than two weeks before the grant application deadline.
 See the Re-TRAC Connect™ User Guide file size 1MB file size 1MB for details.

-When applicants requested funds for Waste Reduction or Organics Capacity projects, the Re-TRAC Connect™ prompted them to attach written proposals, which were required to follow this outline.
-MassDEP strongly encouraged applicants to contact Brooke Nash before developing their proposals, to discuss project concepts.
+If you are requesting funds for Waste Reduction or Organics Capacity projects, the Re-TRAC Connect™ system will prompt you to attach a written proposal, which must conform to this outline.
+MassDEP strongly encourages applicants to contact Brooke Nash before developing their proposals, to discuss project concepts.

-Requests for School Recycling Assistance had to be accompanied by letters of commitment further described in the SMRP Municipal Grant Application Guidance .
+If you are requesting School Recycling Assistance, you will need to submit a letter of commitment, further described in the SMRP Municipal Grant Application Guidance .
 This template is provided to help you compose that letter.
-If you have questions about School Recycling Assistance or this template, contact Ann McGovern.
+If you have questions about School Recycling Assistance or the template, contact Ann McGovern.